 Whether you are a new enrollee or have been on Medicare for years, the Annual Enrollment Period (AEP) is a critical time to evaluate your coverage options.
-With several types of plans, supplements and degrees of coverage, deciding on the Medicare plan that is right for you can be overwhelming.
+With several types of plans available, determining which Medicare plan is right for you can be overwhelming.

 First-time enrollees should not wait until the last minute to sign up for Medicare.
 If you miss the deadline to enroll, there are late fees.
 If you recently retired, you could be left without health insurance depending on when your plan expires.
 Begin researching all your options early to minimize stress later.

 You’ll start with Original Medicare (Part A & B) then you’ll need to decide if you want a Medicare Advantage plan or Medicare Supplement (Medigap) to fill in the financial gaps in Parts A and B coverage.
 Part D covers prescription drugs.
 Depending on the path you choose, you will need Part D for drug coverage unless your prescriptions are covered by another source such as Tricare for Veterans.
 Medicare Advantage plans (Part C) offer a bundle of Part A, B, and D.

 Consider Senior Financial Group’s checklist for your Medicare coverage options before enrolling or to see if any adjustments need to be made to your current coverage.